afwanwh/x0x/readme.md

+# x0x
 This is x0x.
-A terminal based application.
+A terminal based application repository.
-To run this app, goto Terminal.
-Move to x0x folder then type
+The applications are based on python language.
+On Ubuntu, Python installed by default.
+Just open terminal and run the srcipts.

 # Running hi.py
 python /path_to_x0x_folder/hi.py